Tools for Student Journal Editors

 Documents on File through the Law Library’s Historical & Special Collections Department

-The Documents on File Program is a service offered to student journals at the Harvard Law School for the sole purpose of retaining unpublished, difficult to access, or ephemeral sources cited in the journal.
+The Documents on File program is a service offered to student journals at the Harvard Law School for the sole purpose of retaining unpublished, difficult to access, or ephemeral sources cited in the journal.
 This material is identified using the following explanatory parenthetic: “On file with the Harvard Law School Library.”
-Once deposited, access to the materials will be provided according to standard Historical & Special Collections Reading Room rules.
+Once deposited, access to the materials will be provided according to standard Historical & Special Collections Reading Room policies.

 In order to participate in this program, EICs, MEs, or the appropriate delegate must first schedule a brief meeting with Historical & Special Collections staff to review details of the program and to sign a Deed of Gift.
 Materials will not be accepted without a signed Deed of Gift on file.
 At the meeting, journal staff will also be given archival folders for organizing documents.